Behavioral Health Counselors

 As service providers, behavioral health counselors often come into contact with persons at-risk of suicide.
-There are training tools available to help the behavioral health provider to feel more confident in their ability to assist a person at-risk.
-There are online versions for some of these training tools.
+There are training tools available to help behavioral health providers feel more confident in their ability to assist a person at-risk.
+There are also online versions for some of these training tools.

 The QPRT Suicide Risk Management Inventory was developed to help professionals who assist, evaluate, manage, counsel or treat persons at-risk of suicide, better assess and monitor those at elevated risk for suicidal behaviors.